 Accounting careers make up a key part of small and large corporations, governmental entities, non-profit organizations and for the general public.
 Accountants can also be found in academic institutions and public accounting firms.
 Licensed CPAs are an asset to various boards and can frequently be found serving on the board of directors.
 Their roles vary from organization to organization, but they all utilize the financial foundation in which they were trained.
 So, what can you do with a CPA?
 Accounting careers for CPAs may take the following directions:

 - Auditing - Auditing work can be intense, and frequently involves checking all accounting ledgers and financial statements.
-Based on what type position it is, it may involve traveling from location to location to extract the information needed to properly report the findings.
+Based on the type of position, it may involve traveling from location to location to extract the information needed to properly report the findings.

-- Tax - As a tax accountant, corporate and personal income tax statements are prepared.
-They provide guidance and assistance on how to handle mergers, acquisitions, tax issues, how to properly record expenses that will have tax implications and more.
+- Tax - Tax accountants prepare corporate and personal income tax statements are prepared.
+Accountants in these roles provide guidance and assistance on how to handle mergers, acquisitions, tax issues, expense recordings that have tax implications and more.

-- Budget and Financial Analysis - These roles and responsibilities include the development and management of the overall financial plans of the organization.
-They prepare financial statements, help with decision-making on employee benefits, financial projections, and work with a number of departments to get the information they need.
+- Budget and financial analysis - Accountants in this area help to develop and manage the overall financial plans of the organization.
+Accountants in these roles also prepare financial statements, help with decision-making on employee benefits, project company financials and work with a number of departments to get the information they need.

-Accountants also work on capital budgets, cost analysis, contracts, in academia as instructors.
-In this role, they are the foundational tools to help others learn tactics, strategies and pass the CPA Exam.
+Accountants also work on capital budgets, cost analysis, contracts and even in academia as instructors.
+In the role of instructor, they are the foundational tools to help others learn tactics and strategies to pass the CPA Exam.

 In what types of businesses will you find accounting careers?

-Accounting careers provide f work in a number of industries and organizations.
+Accounting careers provide work in a number of industries and organizations.
 You may find them working for a trucking company depreciating vehicles, or for a small store handling their books.
-When accountants look for career options after the CPA exam, they are usually looking for lucrative opportunities that will garner a good return on their investment of time and money.
+When accountants look for career options after the CPA Exam, they are usually looking for lucrative opportunities that will garner a good return on their investment of time and money.
 Depending on the industry, there are also opportunities to pursue non-accounting jobs with an accounting degree.
-Here are a few options for accounting careers:
+Here are a few business types where many accounting careers exist:

 - Public accounting firm - Almost every student who pursues the CPA career path would love to become part of a Big Four accounting firm.
 Accounting careers often start at these four, KPMG, Deloitte, PwC, and Ernst & Young, each of which are high-profile, and have a reputation for getting the job done.
 There are public accounting firms all over the country, both small and large.
 Being able to exercise your financial prowess in one of these firms can help you advance in your accounting career path.

 - Corporations - Accounting careers are found in small, medium and large companies, or in major corporations.
-They usually have an entire department devoted to the accounting team.
-These corporations can be privately owned, or publicly held.
+These companies usually have an entire department devoted to the accounting team.
+Corporations can be privately owned, or publicly held.
 It is not unheard of for an accountant to work for a Fortune 500 company, but they can also be found in smaller mom-and-pop corporations that are doing quite well.

 - Government - Employees in accounting and CPA careers help the government keep things in financial order.
 They can be found working at the local, state or federal level in a number of positions.
-These are lucrative positions for students who have just receive their CPA, and are eager to work hard and move within.
-These types of positions offer advancement to highly paid administrative positions.
-You will find them working in the Department of Defense, the Internal Revenue Service, and the General Accounting Office.
+These are lucrative positions for students who have just received their CPA license, and who are eager to work hard and move within.
+These types of positions often offer advancement to highly paid administrative positions.
+You will find these accountants working in the Department of Defense, the Internal Revenue Service, and the General Accounting Office.